EconometricInstitute/feb22012-programming-website/data/week5/3-sets-and-maps.md

 In the above example, we adhered to the DRY (Don't Repeat Yourself) principle according to which code duplication should be avoided.
 Sanitizing a string, i.e., changing it to lowercase, and *trimming*, i.e., removing empty characters from the beginning and end, would have been repeated many times in our library class without the `sanitizedString` method.
 Repetitive code is often not noticed until it has already been written, which means that it almost always makes its way into the code.
 There's nothing wrong with that - the important thing is that the code is cleaned up so that places that require tidying up are noticed.

-## Going Through A Hash Map's Keys
+#### Going Through A Hash Map's Keys
 We may sometimes want to search for a book by a part of its title.
-The `get` method in the hash map is not applicable in this case as it's used to search by a specific key.
+The `get` method in the hash map is not applicable in this case, as it's used to search by a specific key.
 Searching by a part of a book title is not possible with it.
 We can go through the values of a hash map by using a for-each loop on the set returned by the `keySet()` method of the hash map.
 Below, a search is performed for all the books whose names contain the given string.